The Ultimate Guide to Construction Management

 Production tracking software

-Production tracking software helps construction managers organize report data so they can see how a project is performing at a glance.
+Production tracking helps construction managers organize time, equipment, and materials data so they can see how a project is performing at a glance.
 Using graphs, charts, and other design elements, production tracking software presents a visual representation of the work that's been completed and shows construction managers how progress measures up to estimates.

 Some production tracking software will also allow construction managers to keep track of: